 Go to the South Dakota business information search portal to search for both active and inactive registered businesses by name or secretary of state ID number.
 From the online business services page, you can register articles of organization for most business structures online—though certain structures still require a mailed physical application.

-As the largest state and home to six of the top 20 best cities in America to start a business, it’s clear that the great state of Texas is a fantastic place to be an entrepreneur.
+The great state of Texas is a fantastic place to be an entrepreneur.
 Aspiring business owners can perform an online search of taxable entities from Houston to El Paso to find an available business name.

-Residents of the Commonwealth of Virginia have two different options for performing a secretary of state business search.
+Residents of the Commonwealth of Virginia have two different options for performing a Virginia secretary of state business search.
 Use this business entity search portal to perform a search of existing companies in the Old Dominion—or use this name distinguishability portal to check the availability of your desired business name.

 The Wisconsin department of financial institutions’ corporate records search can help you access entity names, dates of registration, and registered agent information for businesses currently registered in the Badger State.